Skip to Content

 Thanksgiving Unit For Kids

-Reading aloud to children is great.
+Reading aloud to younger children is great.
 It helps them learn to love reading.
 It also helps them with their communication skills and problem-solving skills.
 Reading aloud can be really exciting for the child and will make their curiosity grow even more about learning new things!

 Because of these reasons, we recommend starting all new units with books!